brunomaga/brunomaga.github.io/_posts/2020-05-28-AI-Supercomputing-2.md

 <p align="center">
 <br/>
 <img width="40%" height="40%" src="/assets/AI-Supercomputing/Transformer-Attention-Mech-dot-product.png"/>

-<br/><small>An example of the dot-product method inside the attention mechanism, applied to a mapping of 4 key vectors $K_1$ to $K_4$ and a query vector $Q$.
+<small>An example of the dot-product method inside the attention mechanism, applied to a mapping of 4 key vectors $K_1$ to $K_4$ and a query vector $Q$.
 Left: a graphical representation of the query vector and the key vectors.
 Right: the angle and cosine of the angles formed between query and vectors.
 </small>
 </p>